Can Compact Language Models Search Like Agents? Distillation-Guided Policy Optimization for Preserving Agentic RAG Capabilities: DGPO: Distillation-Guided Policy Optimization

-\paragraph{PPO with Search Engine} Proximal Policy Optimization (PPO)~\cite{ppo} is a widely used RL algorithm for LLM fine-tuning, offering stable training for compact models.
+Proximal Policy Optimization (PPO)~\cite{ppo} is a widely used RL algorithm for LLM fine-tuning, offering stable training for compact models.
 Our method optimizes LLMs with search engine $\se$ by maximizing the following objective,

 where \( \pi_{\theta} \) and \( \pi_{\text{old}} \) represent the current and previous student policy models, respectively. \( x \) denotes input samples and \( y \) represent the generated outputs interleaved with search engine calling results.
 The term \( \epsilon \) is a clipping-related hyperparameter introduced in PPO to stabilize training.
 The advantage estimate \( A_t \) is computed using Generalized Advantage Estimation (GAE) \citep{gae}, based on future rewards and a learned value function. $\mathbbm{1}(y_t)$ is a token loss masking operation.
 See \cref{sec:token-masking} for details on token masking.